a-hariti/Youtube-Thumbnail-Downloader/README.md

 2. Click the extension icon in your browser toolbar
 3. The video's thumbnail will be displayed in the popup
 4. Click the "Download Thumbnail" button to save the image

-## Required Files

-Before loading the extension, make sure you have created icons with the following sizes:
-- icon16.png (16x16)
-- icon48.png (48x48)
-- icon128.png (128x128)

-You can create these icons using any image editor with a red background and "YT" text in white.

 ## Note